 We reserve spaces in our programs once we receive your registration form and your payment.
 Payment in full must be made no later than the day before the start of a class or camp unless there is a payment plan in place for the class or camp.

 To ensure the long-term stability of Wildheart Nature School, missed classes within a series paid in full at the beginning of the term will not be refunded.

-Although your payment is not always 100% refundable, it is 100% transferable, meaning if you find another child to take your child’s spot there is no extra fee.
+*Although your payment is not always 100% refundable, it is 100% transferable to another participant.

-*No refunds will be given 8 days or less from the start date of the class.
+*No transfers 14 days or less before the start date of the class.

 Are classes ever affected by the weather?